 Describes how public transportation services are provided by the transit agency: directly operated (DO) or purchased transportation (PT) services.

 Typical Day

-A day on which the transit agency operates its normal, regular schedule and there are no anomalies such as extra service added for a convention or reduced service as a result of weather.
+A day on which the transit agency operates its normal, regular schedule, excluding anomalies such as extra service added for a convention or reduced service as a result of inclement weather.